Estimation and Inference for High Dimensional Generalized Linear Models: A Splitting and Smoothing Approach: Theoretical Results

 \end{enumerate}

-Assumption \ref{a1} states that the predictors are uniformly bounded, which is reasonable as we often normalize predictors when pre-processing data.
+Assumption \ref{a1} states that the predictors are uniformly bounded, which is reasonable as predictors are often normalized during data pre-processing.
 As defined in \ref{a2}, $\Sigma = \diag (1, \Sigma_x)$, where $\Sigma_x$ is the variance-covariance matrix of $\bx$.
-The boundedness of the eigenvalues of the variance-covariance matrix of predictors has been commonly assumed in the high dimensional literature \citep{zhao2006model,belloni2011l1,fan2014adaptive,van2014asymptotically}. \ref{a3} restricts the orders of $p$ and $n$ as well as the sparsity of $\bbeta^*$.
-Both \ref{a1} and \ref{a2} ensure the convergence of the MLE of low dimensional GLMs, as in (\ref{onetime}), with a diverging number of predictors \citep{portnoy1985asymptotic,he2000parameters}. \ref{a3} requires $\mathcal{S}$ to possess the sure screening property, which substantially relaxes the restrictive selection consistency assumption in \cite{fei2019drawing}.
+The boundedness of the eigenvalues of the variance-covariance matrix of $\bx$ has been commonly assumed in the high dimensional literature \citep{zhao2006model,belloni2011l1,fan2014adaptive,van2014asymptotically}. \ref{a3} restricts the orders of $p$ and $n$ as well as the sparsity of $\bbeta^*$.
+Both \ref{a1} and \ref{a2} guarantee the convergence of the {MLEs for the} low dimensional GLMs (\ref{onetime}) with a diverging number of predictors \citep{portnoy1985asymptotic,he2000parameters}. \ref{a3} requires $\mathcal{S}$ to possess the sure screening property, which relaxes the selection consistency assumption in \cite{fei2019drawing}.

 Variable selection methods that satisfy the sure screening property are available.
-For example, Assumptions \ref{a1} and \ref{a2}, along with a ``beta-min'' condition, which stipulates that $\min_{j\in S^*}|\beta^*_j|> c_0 n^{-\kappa}$ with $c_0>0,0<\kappa<1/2$, ensures that the commonly used sure independence screening (SIS) \citep{fan2010sure} satisfy the sure screening property (see Theorem 4 in \cite{fan2010sure}).
-We take $\mathcal{S}$ to be SIS when conducting variable selection in simulations and the data analysis.
+For example, Assumptions \ref{a1} and \ref{a2}, along with a ``beta-min'' condition, which stipulates that $\min_{j\in S^*}|\beta^*_j|> c_0 n^{-\kappa}$ with $c_0>0,0<\kappa<1/2$, ensure that the commonly used sure independence screening (SIS) procedure \citep{fan2010sure} satisfy the sure screening property; see Theorem 4 in \cite{fan2010sure}. {While a ``beta-min'' condition is common in deriving the sure screening property, it is not required for the de-biased type of estimators.} We take $\mathcal{S}$ to be {the} SIS {procedure} when conducting variable selection in simulations and the data analysis. {Theorems \ref{thm1} and \ref{mainthm} correspond to the one-time estimator and the SSGLM estimator, respectively.}